playframework/play-java-hello-world-tutorial/Hello.md

-# Create a Play "Hello World" application using Java
+# Create a Play "Hello World" application using Scala

 This tutorial shows you how to create a Play project from a [giter8](http://www.foundweekends.org/giter8/) template.
 It describes how to make simple changes to the project to give you a feel for working with Play.
 In a just a few minutes, you will learn about: